 As we trot through the season of the rising cost of living, it’s pertinent to think about how others will cope with it.
-This story that I’m about to tell you is a good guide.
+This story that I’m about to tell you of the lovely lady is a good guide.
 Let’s reflect and value the gifts that Allah has blessed us with.

 Recently a student of mine told me about this moving experience she had on holiday in Pakistan.
 She was embarrassed about the poverty, corruption and mismanagement of a country rich in resources.
 She wondered how the poor people survive where there’s no social security, no law and order and no authority.
 But she was pleasantly surprised when she met a lovely lady.